2nd Singapore-Germany Academic-Industry (2+2) International Collaboration

 - Details on the interaction among public sector research performers of both countries,

-- Details for the funding required for the Singaporean effort.
+- Details on the funding required for the Singaporean effort.

-- Implement research findings to the industry or society (TRL 5-7).
+- Implement research findings to the industry or society (TRL 3-7 preferred).

 - Apply state-of-the-art methods and advance technologies.